testaco/percy/README.md

         },
         {
           "option": "D",
-          "text": "All these choices are correct"
+          "text": "All of these choices are correct"
         }
       ],
       "correct_answer": "C"